katerinaelsasser/st-lucia/README.md

 The website has a responsive sticky navigation bar.
 When the user scrolls down the website, the navigation will stick to the top of the page.
 On the navigation bar, there are buttons on it that will take you to the different sections on the page.
 For example: the 'Hotel' button will take the user to the Hotel section on the page.

-For each of the sections, there is a large image as the header with the title in the middle of it.
+For each of the sections, there is a large image as a header with the title in the middle of it.
-Underneath the header image, there is a row of three images and text explaining differernt things on the island.
+Underneath the header image, there is a row of three images and text explaining different things on the island.
-For example: the attraction section, there are three different images of attractions on the island with text advertsing them.
+For example: the attraction section, there are three different images of attractions on the island with text advertising them.
 At the bottom of the section, there are buttons that will take the user to the map which is located at the bottom of the website.

-At the buttom of the website, there is a map which displays the whole of the island.
+At the bottom of the website, there is a map which displays the whole of the island.
 On the map, there are markers with custom icons.
 When the user clicks on the markers, there an info window appears with info about that location.

 #### Existing Features
 * Buttons - Throughout the page there are buttons that are linked so that when they are clicked, they will take the user to the map section on the page.
-* Markers - When the user clicks the markers on the map, it will pop up with an infowindow that will have infomation about that location.
+* Markers - When the user clicks the markers on the map, it will pop up with an infowindow that will have information about that location.
 * Navigation - The navigation bar has nav items that are linked to the different sections of the page.
 For example: the nav item "Attractions" will take you to the attraction section on the page.
 When the page is viewed on a mobile, the navigation changes so it has a drop down feature that holds all the buttons to the sections.
 * Slideshow - The slideshow automatically displays images of the island to advertise it to the user.